ipfs/specs/src/http-gateways/path-gateway.md

     limiting the cost of a single page load.
   - The downside of this approach is that it will always be slower than skipping child block resolution.

+## Recursive vs non-recursive gateways

+A *recursive Gateway* is a gateway which generally attempts to fetch content from a third party it does not control by triggering lookups and retrievals.
+A recursive Gateway may not know in advance whether it can obtain and return a piece of content as the availability of it is out of its control.
+It may also suggest that clients retry failed requests later via `502` and `504` respones status codes.

+A *non-recursive Gateway* is gateway which accesses a known content-set and, under normal operation conditions, knows with certainity whether content requested can be obtained or not.
+Non-recursive gateways SHOULD prevent unnecessary retries from clients when the content is known to be unavailable by returning `404`.

 [dag-pb-format]: https://ipld.io/specs/codecs/dag-pb/spec/#logical-format
 [dag-json]: https://ipld.io/specs/codecs/dag-json/spec/